vogelito/glacierprotocol/_docs/overview.md

 malware to steal private keys from the device.

-For details on this and other security considerations, see the "No Hardware Wallets" section of the [design document](../design-doc/overview.md) As with online multisig vaults, many people do use hardware wallets to store sizeable amounts of money.
-We personally recommend CryptoGlacier for large investments, but ultimately it's a personal decision based on your risk tolerance and costs you're willing to pay (in money and time) for security.
+For details on this and other security considerations, see the "No Hardware Wallets" section of the [design document](../design-doc/overview) As with online multisig vaults, many people do use hardware wallets to store sizeable amounts of money.
+We personally recommend CryptoGlacier for large holdings, but ultimately it's a personal decision based on your risk tolerance and costs you're willing to pay (in money and time) for security.